stefanwalther/deploy-docker-swarm/local-vagrant/README.md

 - [ ] Make IP-addresses dynamic
 - [ ] Use the same docker-stack.yml file as in the other examples
 - [ ] Echo a nice summary of what has been set-up
+- [ ] Would be nice to fully test the entire script
+- [ ] Take newest ubuntu release or think of a thinner OS

 ## Reference links